paweljakubas/j-data-analysis/chapters/gnuplot.md

 ![image](../figures/toplot.png)

-My way of visual exploration of data using J will be creating gnuplot file, like toplot.gp, and then invoking it.
+My prefered way of visual exploration of data using J will be creating gnuplot file, like toplot.gp, and then invoking it.
 Afterwards, optionally, changing the settings, data, and invoking again until I get the desired result.
 At some point I will optionally save the figure and the corresponding *.gp script if it is worth persisting or documenting.
-This is what is needed to accomplish that in a very straightforward way.
+This is what is needed to accomplish that flow in J in a very straightforward way.
 ```j
    NB. we have table
    ]t